 Ecosystem in a Jar

 Create your own ecosystems in jars!
 These miniature marvels serve a variety of purposes, from enhancing décor and hardscape design to educating children about ecosystem and sustainability in a practical way.

+What will you need

 A clean, empty container with lid (all labels removed), standing water, soil, small rocks, small plants/plant seeds, moss or algea

+Suitable for primary

+Place small rocks at the bottom of the jar

+Cover the rocks with a thin layer of soil

+Place moss and/or algea on top of the soil

-- Add small plants and/or flower seeds to moss - Sprinkle standing water over plants & moss (use standing water from a natural source like a pond, stream, or puddle because standing water includes lots of bacteria and potentially also seeds as well as eggs, meaning that this way your mini-ecosystem will get some inhabitants.) - Seal your ecosystem in a jar - Place the jar at a sunny location
+Add small plants and/or flower seeds to moss

+Sprinkle standing water over plants & moss (use standing water from a natural source like a pond, stream, or puddle because standing water includes lots of bacteria and potentially also seeds as well as eggs, meaning that this way your mini-ecosystem will get some inhabitants.)

+Seal your ecosystem in a jar

+Place the jar at a sunny location

 How does it work?

 An ecosystem in a jar mimics a natural ecosystem, with plants and algae producing oxygen through photosynthesis while live organisms consume oxygen and emit carbon dioxide.
 Waste products from organisms, like nitrogen-rich waste and decaying matter, nourish the plants.
 Worms play a crucial role in maintaining ecosystem health by consuming algae and aiding in decomposition.
 Bacteria and microbes further contribute by breaking down organic matter and providing essential nutrients to plants.
 Condensation perpetuates the water cycle within the closed system.
 These intricate interactions create a self-sustaining circular system that can be observed and appreciated in detail, making the study of jar ecosystems a fascinating endeavor.